Kia Mau Festival

 The Kia Mau Festival, previously called Ahi Kaa Festival, is a biennial performing arts festival in Wellington, New Zealand.
 In te reo Māori, kia mau is "a call to stay - an invitation to join us".

-The festival covers Māori, Pasifika and indigenous performing arts, including comedy, music, dance and theatre, across a variety of venues around the Wellington area.
+The festival covers Māori, Pasifika and Indigenous performing arts, including comedy, music, dance and theatre, across a variety of venues around the Wellington area.

 Background

 The Kia Mau Festival was founded by playwright Hone Kouka.
 The inaugural festival was in 2015, and it was held annually until 2019.
 Background to the Kia Mau festival was the production company Tawata with Kouka and another playwright Mīria George at the helm creating the Matariki Development Festival in 2010 at Circa Theatre.
-This was a festival for 'new writing for the stage by Māori'.
+This was a festival for 'new writing for the stage by Māori' which was held at the same time as an annual Tawata play was presented.
 Tawata had also organised a meeting about 'Māori Theatre' at Downstage Theatre in 2006, at this was a panel discussion chaired by Alice Te Punga-Somerville who asked, "Describe the last play your wrote and how it fits into Māori theatre?"
 In 2008 the Māori theatre discussions continued, now called Matariki Playwrights and included an address by Rore Hapipi / Rowley Habib that was published in the Playmarket Annual where he talks about forming the theatre company Te Ika a Maui Players in 1976 because of his experiences in the protest land march of 1975.
 The Kia Mau Festival programmed a tribute to Hapipi after he died in 2016.

 The Matariki festival developed over time to include presentations of plays as well as workshops with playwrights and hūi / meetings about Māori theatre.
 In 2010 and 2011 the Matariki Development Festival hosted First Nation writer, director and dramaturg Yvette Nolan from Canada.
 In 2014 the festival included productions of plays and included Hīkoi by Nancy Brunning and 2080 by Aroha White being staged alongside rehearsed performances of Bless the Child by Hone Kouka and Ships by Moana Ete.
 The Matariki Development Season in 2014 was two weeks in duration.
 Tanea Heke and Mitch Tawhi Thomas summarising their thoughts about the Kia Mau Festival in 2019 articulated that the struggles and environment is the same through the work in the festival but it is different in the various works and how this creates a collective voice that was apparent from an indigenous artists' perspective.

+As well as Māori and Pasifika led performances the festival has grown to include international artists, 'including indigenous and First Nations people from Canada, Hawai’i and Australia'.As Māori, we are kaitiaki and one of the ways that we look at that is to create spaces for voices and communities you don’t hear, so we’ve also had Sri Lankan Tamil works, Cambodian works, works from Laos coming through as well.
+(Hone Kouka 2023)The Kia Mau Festival leadership team is Dolina Wehipeihana, Mīria George and Hone Kouka.